-- (c) Any proposed temporary or permanent modification or use of a federal project (including but not limited to a levee, dike, floodwall, channel, sea wall, bulkhead, jetty, wharf, pier, or other work built by the United States), which would obstruct or impair the usefulness of the federal project in any manner, and/or would involve changes to the authorized federal project's scope, purpose, and/or functioning that go beyond minor modifications required for normal operation and maintenance is not eligible for Category 1 and requires review and approval by the Corps pursuant to 33 USC 408. - 9.
+- (d) If the permittee, either prior to construction or during construction of the work authorized herein, encounters a previously unidentified archaeological or other cultural resource within the area subject to Corps jurisdiction that might be eligible for listing in the National Register of Historic Places, he/she shall stop work and immediately notify the Corps, MHC/SHPO, BUAR and applicable tribes(s). - 8.
+National Lands.
+Any of the following work is not eligible as a Category 1 project: - (a) Activities that impinge upon the value of any National Wildlife Refuge, National Forest, National Marine Sanctuary (e.g., Stellwagen Bank), National Park or any other area administered by the National Park Service (e.g., Cape Cod National Seashore), USFWS or U.S. Forest Service. - (b) Work on Corps properties and Corps-controlled easements.
+In addition to any authorization under this GP, proponents must contact the Corps Real Estate Division at (978) 318-8585 to obtain real estate documents. - (c) Any proposed temporary or permanent modification or use of a federal project (including but not limited to a levee, dike, floodwall, channel, sea wall, bulkhead, jetty, wharf, pier, or other work built but not necessarily owned by the United States), which would obstruct or impair the usefulness of the federal project in any manner, and/or would involve changes to the authorized federal project's scope, purpose, and/or functioning that go beyond minor modifications required for normal operation and maintenance requires review and approval by the Corps pursuant to 33 USC 408.
+Federal navigation projects in Massachusetts are shown at Appendix G. - 9.
 Wild and Scenic Rivers.
-Any activity that occurs in the designated main stem of, within 0.25 miles up or downstream of the designated main stem of, or in tributaries within 0.25 miles of the designated main stem of a National Wild and Scenic River, or that has the potential to alter flows within a river within the National Wild and Scenic River System is not eligible for Category 1, regardless of the size of the impacts.
+Any activity that occurs a) in the designated main stem of, within 0.25 miles up or downstream of the designated main stem of, or in tributaries within 0.25 miles of the designated main stem of a National Wild and Scenic River; b) in "bordering and contiguous wetlands" (see Appendix B, Definition 1) that are adjacent to the designated main stem of a National Wild and Scenic River; c) or that has the potential to alter flows within a river within the National Wild and Scenic River System, is not eligible for Category 1, regardless of the size of the impacts, unless the National Park Service (NPS) has determined in writing that the proposed activity will not adversely affect the Wild and Scenic River designation or study status.
 This condition applies to both designated Wild and Scenic Rivers and rivers officially designated by Congress as study rivers for possible inclusion while such rivers are in official study status.
-See Appendix G for a list of rivers and procedures.
+See Appendix F for NPS contact information and Appendix H for a list of rivers and procedures.